skynet-05/yeetfile/README.md

 - Email not required at signup
   - Account ID-only signup allowed
   - Signup not required for text-only transfers
-- Options to pay for account upgrades
+- Options to pay for vault/send upgrades
   - Payments handled via Stripe
   - BTC and XMR supported via BTCPay
-  - Available for under $3/month
   - Not required when self-hosting
-  - Ability to rotate payment ID to remove record of payment
+  - Ability to recycle payment ID to remove record of payment

 ___